JUNE 6, 2022

 9 min read

 Every business idea needs a discovery phase.
 Why?
-Because underestimation of careful analysis and planning lead to big failures and losses.
-Let’s have a look at a few blunt facts that prove it.
-First, statistically, the total cost overrun companies experience is approximately 66b.
+Because failures and losses may be prevented with careful planning and analysis.
+Take a look at these hard facts to learn why..
+First, statistically, the total cost overrun companies experience is approximately 66 billion.
 That’s about 45% of all IT projects.
 Second is schedule overrun — 7% of startups can’t meet the earlier defined deadlines.
 This can be avoided if you start the development with the proper discovery phase and project management.

-Below you’ll find out all about the discovery phase of a software project, what it includes, potential difficulties, guaranteed benefits, and tips on how to make software discovery a perfect start for a product development journey.
+Below you’ll find out what the IT project discovery phase includes, its potential difficulties, guaranteed benefits, and tips on how to make software discovery a perfect start for a product development journey.
 Don’t miss it!

-So, what is discovery (also known as a preparation phase or a scoping phase)?
+So, what is the discovery phase of a project (also known as a preparation phase or a scoping phase)?
 This is what you should start your project with.
 No matter what you call it, its main purpose is always the same — to gather information about the project.
 More specifically, project discovery is aimed to:

 - determine precisely a project scope and goals;